LOCAL WATERWAYS & WHERE TO FISH

 Its another great day out on the North Georgia Rivers and Creeks.
 Come experience the natural wonders of our beautiful Mountains and rivers in Blue Ridge.
 MOONSHINE RODS now available at our Fly Shop.
 Stop in for the best selection of flies, waders, boots and gear!

-Andrew- "Strong-Courageous" and Daniel -" God is My Judge" catching the BIG boys on the river in Blue Ridge and surrounding areas.
+Andrew- "Strong-Courageous" catching the BIG boys on the river in Blue Ridge and surrounding areas.
 What a blessing to be able to catch and release these beautiful fish.
 Come out with us and experience a peaceful day on private waters.
 Call now to book a trip- 706-900-4004.